 The proposed rules supply a mechanism for the licensing and regulation of individuals in this state, as mandated by statute.
 Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for an Educational Limited Chiropractor License is \$54.00.
-The cost of licensure for a Licensed Chiropractor - By Exam is \$129.75.
-The cost of licensure for a Licensed Chiropractor - By Endorsement is \$129.75.
-The cost of licensure for a License is \$149.75.
+The cost of licensure for an Educational Limited Osteopathic Medical Doctor is \$90.15.
+The cost of renewal for an Educational Limited Osteopathic Medical Doctor is \$31.80.
+The cost of licensure for a Licensed Osteopathic Medical Doctor by examination or endorsement is \$360.55.
+The cost of renewal for a Licensed Osteopathic Medical Doctor is \$302.25.
+The cost of relicensure for a Licensed Osteopathic Medical Doctor is \$380.55.